 - Mode of emergency admission "2": AMAU Admitted as Inpatient This code is assigned if the patient is admitted to the hospital through the AMAU. - Mode of emergency admission "5": AMAU Only This code is assigned if the patient is admitted to the AMAU and discharged from there.

-While it is expected that the majority of cases in an AMAU will be admitted as emergency, it has been noted that it is possible that both Elective and Emergency cases may attend an AMAU.
+It is expected that the majority of cases in an AMAU will be admitted as emergency.

 Elective AMAU activity: